Crespo hopes 'complete' Lautaro stays at Inter amid Barcelona links | Goal.com

 Crespo also reserved praise for Lautaro's international team-mate Lionel Messi, who continues to set the standard as the finest footballer in world football at the age of 32.

-The 44-year-old said of a six-time Ballon d'Or winner's unique impact on the game: "What I admire about Messi are the forms, the way he achieves things and his constancy.
+The 44-year-old said of a six-time Ballon d'Or winner's unique impact on the game: "What I admire about Messi are the forms, the way he achieves things and his consistency.

-"They kick him millions and he gets up and continues playing.
+"They kick him millions of times and he gets up and continues playing.
 Respect the opponent and the game to the fullest.
 This is an example that transcends beyond soccer."

 The Spanish top-flight is set to kick-off again with Sevilla against Real Betis on June 11, while Italian football fans can look forward to a full schedule of action across their top three leagues on the weekend of June 20.